John Dickson & Son

 The Round Action Gunmaker

 John Dickson was born in Canongate, Edinburgh in 1794, the son of John Dickson and Margaret Henderson.

-In 1806, at the age of 12, he was apprenticed to James Wallace, Gunmaker, who had premises at 187 High Street in the ‘Old Town’.
+In 1806, at the age of 12, he was apprenticed to James Wallace, the great gunmaker who had premises on the High Street in the ‘Old Town’.
 Wallace made guns of the highest quality and also on the Forsythe detonating principle and was appointed sole manufacturer of these for Scotland.

-All businesses need customers and between 1875 and 1906 Dickson had someone special.
+All businesses need customers and between 1875 and 1906 Dickson had a very special one.

-Charles Gordon, a collector, was as much a benefactor as a customer and over this 31 year period Dickson made more than 300 guns for him, flintlocks, percussion, pinfire and centre fire rifles, shotguns and pistols all cased and finished to a high specification.
+Charles Gordon, a collector, was as much a benefactor as a customer and over this 31 year period Dickson made 231 guns for him - flintlocks, percussion, pinfire and centre fire rifles, shotguns and pistols all cased and finished to a high specification.
 He never fired the guns and they are now the object of modern day collectors attention.